 $74,760 per year

 |Work Experience in a Related Occupation||None|

 Geographers study the earth and its land, features, and inhabitants.
 They also examine phenomena such as political or cultural structures as they relate to geography.
-They study the physical or human geographic characteristics or both of a region, ranging in scale from local to global.
+They study the physical and human geographic characteristics of a region, ranging in scale from local to global.

-Most geographers work for the federal government.
-Many geographers work full time during regular business hours.
-Some do fieldwork, which may include travel to foreign countries or remote locations.
+About half of all geographers are employed by the federal government.
+Most work full time during regular business hours.
+Many geographers do fieldwork, which may include travel to foreign countries or remote locations.

 Compare the job duties, education, job growth, and pay of geographers with similar occupations.